eligolf/affinity_chess/README.md

   - Max search time.
   - AI playing with opening book or not.
 - [ ] Ability to flip board.
+- [ ] Make the GUI larger to include prints of e.g. AI evaluation and the current move log.
 - [ ] Different sound for different type of moves (capture piece, castling etc).

 # AI features